dezeat/peli-gen/content/pages/about.md

 Date: 2025-10-16
 Slug: about

-I’m a self-taught Data Engineer based in Hamburg.
-I’ve spent the last few years working on data ingestion, modeling, and internal tooling across different cloud environments.
-I like understanding how systems behave, how data moves, and how all the pieces connect.
+I'm a Data Engineer based in Hamburg, working on cloud-based data platforms with Azure, Databricks, Python, and PySpark.
+My day-to-day involves building pipelines end-to-end — from requirements to deployment — and co-maintaining an internal data engineering framework with my team.

-Even before AI became the big thing, I was already interested in the intersection of computer science, data, cloud, and the wider internet economy.
-That curiosity is what pushed me into engineering in the first place, and it still drives how I learn and work today.
+I didn't take the classic CS route.
+I studied political science with a focus on quantitative methods, worked a data-heavy student job during the pandemic, and gradually moved into engineering from there.
+I learned by doing: building things, breaking things, reading a lot after work, and picking up software engineering habits along the way.

-I didn’t study CS; I learned by doing, experimenting, breaking things, and asking a lot of questions.
-My approach is simple: stay curious, dig into problems, and try to actually understand what’s going on under the hood.
+What got me here was curiosity.
+I've been fascinated by computers and the internet since I was a kid — building my first PC at thirteen, spending way too many hours online, and always wanting to understand how things work under the hood.
+That curiosity is still what drives me today.

-This site is where I write down what I learn, explore topics across the stack, and document small projects.
-If you’re into data engineering, backend systems, or just the broader tech world, feel free to look around.
+This site is where I write down what I'm learning, document small projects, and reflect on patterns in data engineering.
+Writing helps me structure my thoughts — maybe that's the social science background showing.
+If you're into data engineering, cloud platforms, or just figuring things out as you go, feel free to look around.